MPC-Berkeley/gp-opponent-prediction-models/README.md

 # A Gaussian Process Model for Opponent Prediction in Autonomous Racing
-This reposity contains the code for the paper:
+This repository contains the code for the paper:

 **<a href="">A Gaussian Process Model for Opponent Prediction in Autonomous Racing</a>**
 <br>